tkozzer/cxc/README.md

 # Chrono X Chroma - Chrome Extension

 A Chrome extension that color-codes posts on X.com (formerly Twitter) based on their age, making it easy to see how recent each post is at a glance.
 Features a modern Vue 3 settings interface with dark mode support and customizable color options.
+Built with TypeScript for enhanced type safety and developer experience.

 ## Features